MiriamAng/TilGenPro/README.md

 ````

 ## GUI
-A Graphical User Interface (GUI) has been developed for both Windows and Linux operating systems and does not require any packages to be pre-installed.
+A Graphical User Interface (GUI), one for Windows and the other one for Linux operating systems, has been developed and does not require any packages to be pre-installed.
+The download file can be found under [...]

 ### Windows operating system
 1) Download the gui.exe file
 2) Open the file by double clicking on the GUI icon